 Key takeaways

-- Philadelphia County and the City of Philadelphia are coextensive — there are no suburban municipalities within the county; all city addresses are county addresses.
+- Philadelphia County and the City of Philadelphia are coextensive — no suburban municipalities exist within the county.
+All city addresses are county addresses; all surrounding suburbs are in separate counties.

-- Pennsylvania's UJS statewide docket portal covers Philadelphia court filings and is the best first step for docket-sheet summaries; full documents require contacting Philadelphia's court system directly.
+- Pennsylvania's UJS statewide portal (ujsportal.pacourts.us) covers Philadelphia court records and is the best first step for docket summaries — full documents require contacting Philadelphia's court system directly.

 Philadelphia County quick facts